lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * Handling of completed EDHOC sessions when they become invalid and of application keys derived from an EDHOC session when those become invalid.
 This topic is discussed in {{sec-session-handling}}.

 * Retention of completed EDHOC sessions that are still valid, also in the case that an EDHOC error message is received after their completion.
-This topic is discussed in Section {{sec-session-retention}}.
+This topic is discussed in {{sec-session-retention}}.

 * Enforcement of different trust policies, with respect to learning new authentication credentials during an execution of EDHOC.
 This topic is discussed in {{sec-trust-models}}.